brimdata/zed/docs/language/operators/README.md

 #### Example #4 - Inputs from Pools

-As our prior examples all used `zq` at the shell, we used `file` in our `from()` block to pull our respective inputs from named file sources.
+As our prior examples all used `zq`, we used `file` in our `from()` block to pull our respective inputs from named file sources.
 However, if the inputs are stored in Pools in a Zed lake, the Pool names would be specified in the `from()` block.

 Here we'll load our data inputs to Pools in a temporary Zed Lake, then execute our inner join using `zed lake query`.
-If the Zed Lake had been fronted by a `zed lake serve` process, the equivalent operations would be performed via `zapi`.
+If the Zed Lake had been fronted by a `zed lake serve` process, the equivalent operations would be performed over the network via `zapi`.

-Notice that becasue we happened to use `-orderby` to sort our Pools by the same keys that we reference in our `join`, we did not need to use any explicit sort`.
+Notice that because we happened to use `-orderby` to sort our Pools by the same keys that we reference in our `join`, we did not need to use any explicit `sort`.

 The Zed script `inner-join-pools.zed`: